rocky-linux/sig-core-toolkit/func/README.md

 of a Rocky Linux system.
-They are designed to work on current versions of Rocky and are used to test a system as a Release Engineering self-QA but can be used by others for their own personal testing (under the assumption that you just want to see what happens, we don't judge :).
+They are designed to work on current versions of Rocky and are used to test a system as a Release Engineering self-QA but can be used by others for their own personal testing (under the assumption that you just want to see what happens, we don't judge.

-These tests *must* pass for a release to be considered "Core Validated" Checking against the upstream repositories for package matches are not enough and are/will be addressed by other tools.
+These tests *must* pass for a X.0 release to be considered "Core Validated".

 * common  -> Functions that our scripts and tests may or may not use.
 Templates and other files should come here too under common/files and scripts that use them should reference them as `./common/files/...`
 * core    -> Core functionality and testing.
 For example, packages and service functionality.
-* lib     -> Library tests (these may be done elsewhere)
+* lib     -> Library tests (these may be done elsewhere, such as openqa)
 * log     -> Log output.
 This repository has example logs of running on Rocky Linux.
 * modules -> Tests for module streams and their basic tests
-* stacks  -> Software stacks, think like LAMP.
+* stacks  -> Software stacks, think like LAMP (may be done elsewhere, such as openqa)

 How to Run
 ----------